-Emerson School will strive to educate its community in the appropriate use of computer and Internet resources, and will do its best to provide error-free, dependable computer access.
-Each student will participate in a discussion about using school technology and the Internet, including network etiquette ("netiquette") and copyrighted materials.
+Emerson School will strive to educate its community in the appropriate use of technology resources, and will do its best to provide error-free, dependable access to technology resources.
+Each student will participate in a discussion about using school technology and the Internet, including digital citizenship and copyrighted materials.
 It is expected that the Internet will be used only in a supervised setting.
-Emerson faculty members are responsible for supervision of students in the computer labs and classrooms.
+Emerson faculty members are responsible for supervision of students in the classrooms and learning environment.
 During school, teachers will guide students in finding appropriate material on the Internet.
 While every effort will be made to promote the proper use of the Internet and monitor student use, it is impossible for Emerson School to restrict access to all controversial materials.
 Outside of school, families bear the responsibility for setting and conveying the standards that their children should follow, just as they do with other information sources such as television and radio.
 Emerson School intends to provide information to its community to assist parents in understanding the issues and concerns regarding the Internet and its use.